 Publishing is a highly competitive industry, one that is over-subscribed.
 This means that there are more people out there who want jobs in this sector than there are jobs available.
-Therefore, it can be a challenge to get into the world of Publishing, but definitely a worthwhile one.
+Therefore, it is a challenge to get into the world of Publishing, but definitely a worthwhile one.

-If you 're after a job in Publishing but you’re not sure where to begin, here are our top tips for succeeding in your goals.
+If you 're after a job in Publishing you are not sure where to begin, here are our top tips for succeeding in your goals.

-Employers want to see people who are truly passionate about all things Publishing.
-They want you to demonstrate your knowledge of literature, new trends, target audiences, and current affairs.
-However, they also want to see your dedication and your own personal flair.
+Employers who want to passionate about all things Publishing.
+They want to demonstrate your knowledge of literature, new trends, target audiences, and current affairs.
+However, they also want to see your dedication and your personal flair.
 They must get lots and lots of applicants and people coming in for interviews all aiming for the same role.
 So you need to stand out!
-Show them your passion in a way that highlights who you are as a person, and how you can bring something different to the role.
+Show them your passion in a way that highlights who you are as a person, and how you can do something different to the role.

 Undoubtedly, Editorial is the most popular area of Publishing.
 Most people are heading towards this goal.
-However, there are other very fulfilling, interesting and crucial departments that you could work in.
-In this digital age, more people are listening to audiobooks, and readers are using social media to hear about new books on the horizon and talented new authors.
-Different avenues you could take when going down the road of publishing include Audio and Marketing, which both cater to this new, modern world of Publishing where technology is all around us.
+However, there are other very fulfilling, interesting and crucial departments that you could work into.
+In this digital age, more people are listening to audiobooks, and readers are using new media and talented new authors.
+Different avenues you could take when moving and publishing Audio and Marketing, which is a new world of publishing where technology is all around us.
 Other departments include Design, PR, Sales and Rights.

-Keep an open mind about different areas of book publishing too.
-Fiction Publishing is heavily sought after, so have a think about academic, STM (scientific, technical or medical), and educational publishing.
+Keep an open mind about different areas or book publishing too.
+Fiction Publishing is heavily sought after, STM (scientific, technical or medical), and educational publishing.

-Being in the environment itself poses lots of benefits: you'll be able to network with like-minded people in the Publishing industry, you’ll get hands-on experience, you'll learn about the trade from the inside, and you ' ll develop your skills.
+Being in the environment itself poses lots of benefits: you'll get hands-on experience, you'll learn about the trade, and you ' ll develop your skills.
 A lot of people will be looking for work experience, so contact smaller publishing houses instead.
 Also, do some research about which companies offer paid internships.
 These tend to be larger, better-known publishers like HarperCollins who run a BAME traineeship scheme and Penguin Random House.
-Again, don’t always go for the Editorial roles; think about doing some work experience in Communications for example.
+Again, do not always go for the Editorial roles; think about doing some work experience in Communications for example.
 This department is great for learning the ins and outs of Publishing.

 Publishing is a very competitive field, but it is exciting, fast-paced and fulfilling.
-Get the experience you need, be passionate, and do your research about different publishing houses, then you could be on your way to grabbing that dream job in Publishing.
+Get the experience you need, be passionate, and do your research on different publishing houses, then you could go on that dream job in Publishing.

 No comments yet.
 Be the first to post a comment